alpv95/GettingStarted/README.md

 # <a name="top"></a>Getting Started with git and GitHub

-Please use the [issues](https://github.com/drphilmarshall/GettingStarted/issues) to post requests for more FAQ!
+Please use the [issues](https://github.com/drphilmarshall/GettingStarted/issues) to post request for more FAQ! dl;alks;alkda;sldksa;mcknsa;clknlkmxsakmckncksdlncslkcnlakcnla;knclkscmcscmsc;mcs;cm;mcmcmc;lk LALALALALALALALALALALLALALALALLAALAALLL

-For a video tutorial that should (hopefully) get you from git newbie to being able to submit a pull request, please follow [this YouTube link](https://www.youtube.com/watch?v=2g9lsbJBPEs).
-The [GitHub help pages](https://help.github.com/) are also very good.

 ## FAQ